FHA Home Loan Requirements

-Shopping for a home can be very stressful, so it's a good idea to figure out what kind of home you're looking for ahead of time.
+Shopping for a home can be stressful, so it's a good idea to figure out what kind of home you're looking for ahead of time.
 By putting together a wishlist of what kinds of things you'd like in a home, you'll be better prepared when touring various homes with a realtor.
-You can put together a wishlist of your own with the help of the HUD home wishlist.

-Another important tool to bring along when checking out houses is the HUD home checklist.
-By filling out a checklist for each home you visit, you can make a more educated decision on which home is (or isn't) for you.
+Another important tool to bring along when checking out houses is a checklist.
+By filling out a checklist for each home you visit, you can easily remember small details of each house you've visited.
+This will help you make a more educated decision on which home is (or isn't) for you.